GioF71/portainer-systemd/README.md

 ## Prerequisites

-You need to have docker up and running on a linux machine Unless you choose to use the "Installation without systemd", you obviously need to be running systemd.
+You need to have docker up and running on a linux machine.
+Unless you choose to use the "Installation without systemd", you obviously need to be running systemd.

 All of this has been tested on: